weizhenFrank/DeepPhospho/README.md

 * -d is "used device", which can also be passed as --device
   * For training and prediction, this argument can be cpu to use CPU only, or 0 to use GPU0, 1 to use GPU1, ...
 * -en is "use ensembl RT model", which can also be passed as --rt_ensembl
-  * If true, ensembl RT model will be used to improve the predicted RT accuracy
+  * If passed, ensembl RT model will be used to improve the predicted RT accuracy
   * This will increase the RT model training time by 5 times accordingly
 * -m is "merge all library to one", which can also be passed as --merge
-  * If true, a final library consist of all predicted data will be generated (the individual ones will also be kept)
+  * If passed, a final library consist of all predicted data will be generated (the individual ones will also be kept)

 # <span id="configs">DeepPhospho configs</span>